I know I talk about blogging A LOT. But there’s a reason for it, and that’s because blogging has been a lifeline for me.

 I started my college journey off at Austin Community College, where I took my core classes and many sociology and psychology classes.
 When I transferred to the University of Texas, I planned on getting my Bachelor’s Degree in Social Work.
 But the universe had a different plan for me, as my application to the school of social work was rejected.
 I didn’t want to wait another year to apply, as I had already been in college for four years!
 So, I decided to major in Cultural Anthropology with a minor in Sociology.

 After graduation, I applied for some entry-level positions, but the pay was pitiful.
 I earned way more money waitressing, so I decided that was a better option.
-After some soul searching and a two-month hiatus in Europe, I decided to apply to nursing school.
+After some soul-searching and a two-month hiatus in Europe, I decided to apply to nursing school.

 I initially thought I wanted to be a labor and delivery nurse.
-But, after my L&D rotation in school, and crying after each baby was born, I decided to do pediatrics instead.
+But, after my L&D rotation in school and crying after each baby was born, I decided to do pediatrics instead.
 When I graduated from nursing school, I started working the graveyard shift as a medical/surgical and trauma nurse at the Children’s Hospital.

 Working as a Nurse